James H. Hammond: Pro-slavery

 A Democrat, Hammond was perhaps best known during his lifetime as an outspoken defender of slavery and states' rights.
 He popularized the phrase that "Cotton is King" in his March 4, 1858, speech to the U.S. Senate, saying:

 "In all social systems, there must be a class to do the menial duties, to perform the drudgery of life...It constitutes the very mudsill of society."
 He uttered the oft-repeated words, "You dare not make war on cotton — no power on earth dares make war upon it.
 Cotton is king."

 In his writings, Hammond consistently compared the South's "well compensated" enslaved labor to the free labor of the North, describing the latter as "scantily compensated" (as he termed the hired skilled laborers and operatives).

 Going beyond articles in local newspapers, he co-authored The Pro-Slavery Argument with William Harper, Thomas Roderick Dew, and William Gilmore Simms.
 Hammond and Simms were part of a "sacred circle" of intellectuals, including Edmund Ruffin, Nathaniel Beverley Tucker, and George Frederick Holmes, who promoted reformation in the South in various forms.
 As supporters of slavery, they both justified it in terms of stewardship of inferior beings and promoted enslavers' "improvement" of their treatment of enslaved people.

 Hammond promoted Redcliffe, his plantation in Beech Island, South Carolina, as his ideal of the perfectly run plantation in his Plantation manual, 1857-58.
 It includes a wide range of material, with detailed rules regulating treatment of pregnant and nursing enslaved people (whom he allowed to nurse their infants for 12 months), old enslaved people no longer fit for heavy field work, together with rules about clothing, quarters, food, etc., in addition to livestock and crop management.

 Hammond rejected any government regulation of slavery, even in wartime.
-When the South Carolina government requisitioned 16 of the people Hammond enslaved to improve fortifications for Charleston, he refused, calling it "wrong every way and odious."
+When the South Carolina government requisitioned 16 of his slaves to improve fortifications for Charleston, he refused, calling it "wrong every way and odious."
 Also, when a Confederate army officer stopped by to requisition some grain, Hammond tore up the requisition order, tossed it out a window, and wrote about it, that it compensated him too little and that it was like "branding on my forehead: 'Slave'".